 For every Otava Moomin product sold in the Finnish bookstore in November, 1 euro will be donated to UNICEF’s work to promote children’s literacy.
 The campaign runs from November 1 to November 30, 2021.

-The postcard illustration Tove Jansson painted for UNICEF in 1981 is also used in the materials of UNICEF Walks in Finland.
+Moomin Characters donates 0.50 euros to UNICEF Finland for each child who participated in the UNICEF Walk.
+The postcard illustration Tove Jansson painted for UNICEF in 1981 is also used in the…

-The ABC book combines playful texts with Tove Jansson’s original Moomin illustrations, and helps children find the joy of letters with Moomins.
+The new ABC book Onnelliset aakkoset / Mumindalens alfabet combines playful texts with Tove Jansson’s original Moomin illustrations.

 This is how books were read in Tove Jansson’s family – Niece Sophia Jansson says that books played a central part in the household